 - Experience of silent meditation retreats in the Buddhist tradition preferably at Gaia House, or if not, a commitment to attend a retreat at Gaia House during the application process.

-- To have a commitment to Dharma practice that extends to offering service to Gaia House.
+- A commitment to Dharma practice that extends to offering service to Gaia House.

 - To be able to act in a way that is solely in the best interests of Gaia House irrespective of any relationship with other stakeholders.

-- To have experience of taking lead responsibility when working with others.
+- Experience of taking lead responsibility when working with others.

-- To be able to adopt a flexible approach in utilizing your own skills and experience to respond to Gaia House needs.
+- Ability to adopt a flexible approach in utilizing your own skills and experience to respond to Gaia House needs.

-- To be able to assertively and confidently contribute your own ideas to discussions on a wide range of issues.
+- Ability to assertively and confidently contribute your own ideas to discussions on a wide range of issues.

 - To be able to absorb and analyse information presented on a range of subjects.

-- To have an ability to work effectively and harmoniously with other Trustees, and staff as a member of the Gaia House team.
+- Ability to work effectively and harmoniously with other Trustees, and staff as a member of the Gaia House team.

 - Ability to assess your own strengths and weaknesses against the Trust Responsibilities outlined above and recognize where learning and development is needed.

-- To be willing to undertake any necessary training to meet identified learning needs.
+- Willingness to undertake any necessary training to meet identified learning needs.